fovtran/nvc19_repo/Novel Coronavirus.md

 ## Non-structural proteins (Potential for drug targets)

-1. 3-Chymotrypsin-like protease
+* 3-Chymotrypsin-like protease
-2. Papain-line protease
+* Papain-line protease
-3. Helicase
+* Helicase
-4. Mpro in compounds 11a and 11b,
+* Mpro in compounds 11a and 11b,
- - Mpro-11a (PDB: 6LZE)
+  * Mpro-11a (PDB: 6LZE)
- - Mpro-11b (PDB: 6M0K) at 1.5-A resolution.
+  * Mpro-11b (PDB: 6M0K) at 1.5-A resolution.
-5. and RNA-dependent rna polymerase.
+* And RNA-dependent rna polymerase.